 *A laptop in a thin satchel-style laptop bag is considered to be a personal item.
-A laptop in a larger laptop bag will be counted as part of a guest’s hand-carry allowance.
+A laptop in a larger laptop bag will be counted as part of a guest's hand luggage allowance.

-The above items should be safely stowed in the closed overhead bin or under the seat.
+The above items should be safely stowed in a closed overhead compartment or under the seat.
 If you put your free personal item in the seat pocket, it should be within the vertical line from the seat back and under no circumstances can it protrude into the aisle.
-Passengers are permitted to place small bags on their shoulders or waists after fastening seat belts.
+Passengers are permitted to place small bags on their shoulders or laps after fastening their seat belt.

-- Comply with the carry-on baggage dimension and weight limits and regulations governing the use of portable electronic devices.
+- Comply with the hand luggage size and weight limits and regulations governing the use of portable electronic devices.

-- Vapor or incense emitted from electronic devices is strictly prohibited.
+- Vapour or incense emitted from electronic devices is strictly prohibited.

-Please note that you are not permitted to attach any unapproved device to any part of your seat or any other part of the aircraft such as knee defenders and seat belt extensions.
+Please note that you are not permitted to attach any unapproved device to any part of your seat or any other part of the aircraft such as knee defenders or seat belt extensions.

-Some special items are not suitable as check-in baggage due to their nature and you must request permission to carry them in the cabin.
-Such baggage should be stored in the closed overhead bin or under the seat.
-If it cannot be placed in the locations mentioned, it will be treated as cabin baggage and you will be charged for an extra seat, including
+Some special items are not suitable as check-in luggage due to their nature and you must request permission to carry them in the cabin.
+Such luggage should be stored in the closed overhead compartments or under the seat.
+If it cannot be placed in the locations mentioned, it will be treated as cabin luggage and you will be charged for an extra seat, including:

-- One infant's carrying basket or fully collapsible stroller, pushchair, car seat, or CARES harness.
-A small fully collapsible stroller can be stored in the overhead bin if there is space available.
-A large stroller must be accepted as checked baggage only.
-Before the stroller is checked, please remove the stroller accessories to avoid loss.
+- One infant's carrying basket, fully collapsible stroller, pushchair, car seat or CARES harness.
+A small fully collapsible stroller can be stored in the overhead compartment if there is space available.
+A large stroller can only be accepted as checked baggage.
+Before the stroller is checked, please remove the stroller accessories to avoid losing them.

-- Walking stick/wheelchair/crutches/braces/prosthetic device/any assistive device, this is needed by disabled passengers.
+- Walking sticks/wheelchairs/crutches/braces/prosthetic devices/any assistive devices needed by disabled passengers.

 - Medicine/medical equipment or supplies, including transplanted organs.
 For blood transportation, it is necessary to provide a non-infectious certificate from a related clinical laboratory in advance.

-- Sculptures/urns in non-square shapes: These items can be accepted in the cabin for placing under the seat in front of the passenger or in the closed overhead bin to avoid moving, falling, and blocking an emergency exit.
-However, if you do not want to store such items under the seat in front of the passenger or in the closed overhead bin, they can only accepted as cabin baggage and you have to pack them into secure and strong boxes.
+- Sculptures/urns in non-square shapes: These items can be accepted in the cabin for placing under the seat in front of the passenger or in a closed overhead compartment to avoid moving, falling or blocking an emergency exit.
+However, if you do not want to store such items under the seat in front of you or in the closed overhead compartment, they can only be accepted as cabin luggage and you will need to pack them into secure and strong boxes.

-- Musical instruments: No cabin baggage can be higher than the seatback, except musical instruments.
-However, musical instruments cannot block the aisle or obstruct other passenger's views of emergency signs.
-Only aisle seats behind a partition are allowed to store the cabin baggage on seats.
-A cello, accepted as cabin baggage and stored upon the passenger deck, cannot block the walkway to an emergency exit; for example, window seats behind a partition are not recommended.
-Nevertheless, a cello can be accepted in the row in front of the partition only under the condition that passengers have free access to an emergency exit.
+- Musical instruments: No cabin luggage can be higher than the seatback, except musical instruments.
+However, musical instruments cannot block the aisle or obstruct other passengers' view of the emergency signs.
+Only passengers in aisle seats behind a partition are allowed to store cabin luggage on seats.
+A cello, accepted as cabin luggage and stored on the passenger deck, cannot block the walkway to an emergency exit; for example, window seats behind a partition are not recommended.
+Nevertheless, a cello can be accepted in the row in front of the partition only on the condition that passengers have free access to an emergency exit.

-- Bulky baggage: Items cannot be stored in the closed overhead bins or under the seats and accepted as cabin baggage.
+- Bulky luggage: Items that cannot be stored in the closed overhead compartments or under the seats and accepted as cabin luggage.

-- Valuable items: Cash, financial documents, jewelry, cameras, cell phones, portable electronic devices, and other valuables should be kept on your person or in your carry-on bags.
-You can store such items in the closed overhead bin or under the seat.
+- Valuable items: Cash, financial documents, jewellery, cameras, cell phones, portable electronic devices and other valuables should be kept on your person or in your carry-on bags.
+You can store such items in a closed overhead compartment or under the seat.

-- Must not be used during the aircraft take-off, landing, or taxiing.
+- Must not be used during take-off, landing or taxiing.

-- Must not be used on the aisle and exit seats onboard.
+- Must not be used in the aisle or exit seats on board.

-- Must not affect the convenience and comfort of other passengers.
-For example, impede the reclining range of the seat in front.
+- Must not affect the convenience or comfort of other passengers.
+For example, impeding the reclining range of the seat in front.

-- If there is any concern that the Bedbox may make other passengers’ movements inconvenient, such Bedbox can only be used on window seats (ex.
-A/K) or the inner seats of the center row between two aisles (ex.
+- If there is any concern that the Bedbox may make other passengers' movements inconvenient, such a Bedbox can only be used on window seats (ex.
+A/K) or the inner seats of the centre row between two aisles (ex.
 E/F).
-Passengers need to inform reservation staff to pre-arrange suitable seats if they want to use the products onboard.
+Passengers need to inform reservation staff to pre-arrange suitable seats if they want to use the products on board.

-- The restriction of quantity, size, weight, and stowing location shall be in compliance with hand-carry baggage regulations.
+- The restrictions regarding quantity, size, weight and stowing location must be in compliance with hand luggage regulations.

-- For children of two years old and up, the accompanying adult must ensure the child has a securely fastened seat belt.
+- For children two years and older, the accompanying adult must ensure the child has a securely fastened seat belt.

-- For infants (not yet two years old) with child fare ticket, the accompanying adult must hold the infant to prevent injuries.
+- For infants (younger than two years old) with child fare ticket, the accompanying adult must hold the infant to prevent injuries.

-- Utilizing two or more Bedboxes side-by-side across the seats in the same row to lie down is not permitted.
+- Using two or more Bedboxes side-by-side across the seats in the same row to lie down is not permitted.

 - Passengers must read the manufacturer's instructions, and follow EVA regulations to ensure safety for Bedbox users.